TheRandomizer7/shpownow/README.md

 * the sign in page, allows the user to enter the username, email and password.
 * If during a google sign in, there already exists a user logged in with the same email id, the username given by the user, during the sign up proccess, overrides the google username.
 Also all the data in the database remains the same.
 But, the user can no longer sign in using email id and password. (because that data is not stored in the database)
 * Toast messages for errors/ wrong password/ weak password etc, are shown through out the app.
+* For normal user messages like adding to cart/adding review/deleting review/deleting item from cart use snackbars
 * The whole app is designed such that, if there is are new products in the website API call, the app will automatically add the new products to the database and everything should work as intended, however, this is not tested.
 (The only test that was done was to delete the whole database and then reopening the application and everything worked fine)
 * There are also animations throughout the application which add a good feel while using the application. (used a premade animations package, animations were not made from scratch, except one animation between the login and signup pages)
+* Also when the application boots up, the application checks if the user is signed in or not, if the user is signed in, then, the loading screen is shown.
+Otherwise, the Login page is shown.
 * home screen has an app bar at the top which has 3 buttons which lets the user switch between the cart page, the user page, and the products page (I will refer to this as the home screen).
 * If the user presses 'back button' on a cart page / user page, it will be redirected to the home screen.
 If on the home screen, the user presses 'back button' then there will be a confirmation dialog and then the user can exit the application
 * home screen shows a list of all products.
 * Products can be filtered on various factors, one, the category that the product belongs to.
 There is a specific button which allows the user to select different categories. two, the search query.
 There is a search bar in which the app searches all the products and shows results of products whose titles contains the search query.
 * On every product card tap, the application shows a product page which contain all the data related to the product including reviews and ratings.
-* On the product page, the user can add item to cart, add review, delete a review (only reviews posted by the logged in user, can be deleted), and also every product page has a category button which shows the category of the product.
+* On the product page, the user can add item to cart, add review, delete a review (only reviews posted by the logged in user, can be deleted)
+* Every product page has a category button which shows the category of the product.
 By clicking on this button, will reroute you to the home page, where the user will be showed all the products that belong to the category that was just clicked.
 * All data like reviews, items in cart, number of items in cart, are dynamically updated as soon as any change is detected.
 * Items added to cart will be displayed in the cart which the user can go to, by clicking on the cart icon on the app bar in the home page.
 * In the cart page, user can change the number of items of a particular product, the user can also delete items from the cart.
-If the user is satisfied with his cart, 'proceed to checkout' is pressed, where the pricing information is shown along with the total cost.
+* If the user is satisfied with his cart, 'proceed to checkout' is pressed, where the pricing information is shown along with the total cost.
 * After clicking 'proceed to checkout', a new button is shown 'buy now'.
 After clicking this button the user is rerouted to the products page and all the items are cleared from the cart and are added to the user info page.
-* The user info page, like the cart page can be accessed using a button in the app bar of the home page.
+* The user info page, like the cart page, can be accessed using a button in the app bar of the home page.
-* In the user info page, user data is shown like the username, number of purchases and purchase history, along with relevent data like number of products purchased and date of purchase.
+* In the user info page, user data is shown like the username, number of purchases and purchase history, along with relevent data product data and date of purchase.
 * The user can also sign out in this page, and then is re routed to the login page if the sign out was successful.
 * There are also small things added to ensure the stability of the app, such as, if the API call was not successful or there was some error in fetching the user data, the user is automatically signed out of the application.
 * There is a refresh indicator in the home page which syncs all changes made in the database, with the application.
 Currently, app automatically updates only those changes that are made locally.